ShubP/PuchAI-Price-Comparison-Server/README.md

 ## 🤝 Contributing

-This is a hackathon project designed to be useful for the Puch AI community.
+This is a project designed to be useful for the Puch AI community.
 Feel free to:

 - Add support for more platforms
 - Improve price accuracy